vlastaxiv/EDTA_QC/README.md

 - Support Vector Machine (SVM) with polynomial kernel (`degree=2`) was used.
 - Hyperparameters (`C`, `coef0`) were optimized using `GridSearchCV` and cross-validation.
 - The optimized model, together with scaler and PCA transformation, was combined into a single pipeline.
-- The complete pipeline was saved as `final_pipeline_prob.joblib` for deployment in the Streamlit app.
+- The complete pipeline was saved as `final_pipeline_prob_v3_2025-09-05.joblib` for deployment in the Streamlit app.

 ### 2️⃣ Decision threshold evaluation